+SET B
-Units Contents Hrs SET A • Program to find the greatest number among n numbers.
-Program to Generate a Fibonacci series.
-Program to check whether the given number is Armstrong number or not.
-Program to find Prime numbers between a given range.
-Program for finding Sum of individual digits.
-Program to display the Numbers in Ascending order.
-Program to display the Numbers in Descending order.
-Program to display the Names in Alphabetic order.
-Program to find whether a given string is a palindrome or not Program to calculate the Matrix addition.
-Program to calculate the Matrix multiplication. • Program to illustrate the concept of structures.
-SET B • Program to find the values of the following Series Sin(X), Cos(X), E ^x , Log(1+X).
-Program to perform the Sequential search.
-Program for Binary search.
-Program to generate the Piglatin.
-Program to find a Mean, median & mode for given values.
-Program to find Standard deviation & variance for given values.

-- Program to find the Transpose of a Matrix.

-- Program to count vowels, consonants, white spaces in a given sentence.

-- Program to illustrate the concept of Pointers.

-- Program to illustrate the concept of subroutine functions.

-- Program to create a file.

-- Program for processing a file.

-- Program using command line arguments
+- Program to find the values of the following Series sin(x), cos(x), e^x , log(1+x). - Program to perform the Sequential search. - Program for Binary search. - Program to generate the Piglatin. - Program to find a Mean, median & mode for given values. - Program to find Standard deviation & variance for given values. - Program to calculate the Matrix multiplication. - Program to count vowels, consonants, white spaces in a given sentence. - Program to illustrate the concept of Pointers. - Program to illustrate the concept of subroutine functions. - Program to create a file. - Program for processing a file. - Program using command line arguments